Skip to content

 What happens next: Ileen clones your repo, analyses the structure, and indexes all files so you can ask questions and run tasks immediately.

-💡 Connect any Git repository using HTTPS or SSH.
+💡 Connect a GitHub repository using HTTPS.
 Provide a Personal Access Token for private repos.
-Ileen supports GitHub, GitLab, Bitbucket and any standard Git host.
+Ileen supports GitHub repositories.

 Step 1 — Switch to Develop Mode